DamnWidget/goliat/README.md

     http://goliat.open-phoenix.com/wiki/GoliatInstallationGuide

-Where can i send reports?
+Where can I send reports?
 -------------------------

 You can register at goliat mailing list at Launchpad: